scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 Utilizing OpenCore 0.9.4 with macOS Ventura on your i9-13900K and ASUS Z790-A Gaming WiFi D4 setup can deliver a high-performance Hackintosh experience.
 However, staying informed about hardware compatibility, keeping your kexts and configurations up-to-date, and seeking community support when needed are essential steps to ensure a stable and smooth-running system.

 > [!IMPORTANT]
-> <b>Remember that the Hackintosh community is a valuable resource, and with proper research and maintenance, you can enjoy the benefits of macOS Ventura on your unique hardware configuration.</b>
+> Remember that the Hackintosh community is a valuable resource, and with proper research and maintenance, you can enjoy the benefits of macOS Ventura on your unique hardware configuration.

 <h4>Hackintosh Community Resources</h4>